Interested in learning more about the Catholic teachings and Sacraments?

 Camping Hammocks Are the Way to Go When Traveling Light

-Since we already know how good sleeping in a hammock can be for your body, mind, and soul, then sleeping outdoors in a camping blanket while on your camping trip has all the same advantages and more.
+Since we already know how good sleeping in a hammock can be for your body, mind, and soul, then sleeping outdoors while on your camping trip has all the same advantages and more.
 If you've ever tried to sleep on an inflatable mattress that leaks air you'll understand what a pain it is to have to reinflate it every few hours all night long.
 Even when it's working right it still won't be as comfortable as your trusty hammock.

-Another great advantage of not sleeping on the ground is that you don't need to deal with the huge number of crawling insects that can tend to invade many campsites but you can fend them off with some trekking poles.
+Another great advantage of not sleeping on the ground is that you don't need to deal with the huge number of crawling insects that can tend to invade many campsites but you can fend them off with some weapons.
 Ants like to travel the forest floor at night in search of leftover scraps possibly left by other campers and can become a huge nuisance when you're sleeping on the ground.
 Sleeping in the trees, on the other hand, raises you above the fray, away from the other campers, insects, and other crawling creatures that are more than just a nuisance.

-With your trusty camping hammock that is in your hiking daypacks, you don't even need to worry about how unlevel the ground is since you will be hanging your hammock between the trees anyway.
+You don't even need to worry about how unlevel the ground is since you will be hanging your hammock between the trees anyway.
 And if it rains, water on the ground won't be soaking into your sleeping bag at all.

 If You Have to Hike with Your Bedding A Camping Hammock Is Your Best Friend